cwittens/DispersiveShallowWater.jl/docs/src/solvers.md

 The [`Solver`](@ref) struct in DispersiveShallowWater.jl wraps the SBP operators needed for spatial discretization: typically a first-derivative operator `D1`, and optionally second- and third-derivative operators `D2` and `D3`, depending on the equation system being solved.

+## Design Philosophy: Flexibility and Modularity

+DispersiveShallowWater.jl follows a modular design that separates the choice of spatial discretization from the underlying equation systems.
+This design allows users to:

+- **Compare discretization methods**: Test finite difference, discontinuous Galerkin, continuous Galerkin, and Fourier spectral approaches on identical problems
+- **Investigate operator properties**: Analyze how different SBP operators preserve conservation laws and stability properties

+This modularity is particularly relevant for research applications where the choice of discretization can significantly impact the preservation of physical invariants and long-time numerical stability.
+The unified interface enables systematic studies of numerical method performance without requiring separate implementations for each approach.

 ## Basic Summation by Parts Operator

 As we have already seen in the [basic example](@ref basic_example), the easiest way to create a solver is to pass both a mesh and the desired accuracy order to the [`Solver`](@ref) function.
 This creates first-, second-, and third-derivative periodic summation-by-parts operators of the given accuracy order on the specified mesh: